TonyPhipps/SIEM/Detection-Use-Cases.md

 Primarily focused on providing high-level information, references, and background

 ## Name
-A brisk statement that broadly describes the overall objective
+A succint statement that broadly describes the use case

 ## Problem Statement
 Describes the problem, beginning with any necessary background information.